 As sailors of small boats know, (sometimes to their cost), waiting for the right weather is the prudent thing to do and a calendar is the worst thing you can have on a sailboat.
 That's all very well, but I needed a crew of at least two for night watches and sail handling and that's not so easy to arrange when they have jobs and other complications like wives, and I couldn't be sure when we would be leaving anyway.
 So we waited and waited and waited, sometimes missing a possible window for one reason or another.

-Roger and Bob.We had moved house by this time and for three months the weather remained cruelly changeable during which my wife Kati and I made three 730 mile trips, (each way), from New Bern to check on Britannia in Cpat Canaveral.
+Roger and Bob.We had moved house by this time and for three months the weather remained cruelly changeable during which my wife Kati and I made three 730 mile trips, (each way), from New Bern to check on Britannia in Cape Canaveral.
 Finally, at the end of April a four-day window looked like we could expect easterly, then southeasterly winds out of the Atlantic and my crew was also available.
 We had to go now!

 THE CREW